tayo-k/bmd/content/grow-tools.md

 With carefully curated goals and opportunities to deliver on those goals, the healthy engineering culture can objectively assess an individual’s readiness to accept more responsibility.
 Providing opportunities to deliver goals beyond the individual’s current rank is a way to prepare the individual for increased responsibility.
 These are generally referred to as “stretch goals” in the industry.

-## Timely Feedback
+## Timely Communication
-You can not grow - or even run - an engineering culture, or its organization without timely and effective feedback.
+You can not grow - or even run - an engineering culture, or its organization without timely and effective communication.
 Eliminating friction up and down the reporting chain of the organization should be a core value of any engineering culture.
 These structured feedback opportunities should be provided as basics:

 1. **1-on-1**